-- The default language for the system. - Which licence pattern (metadata template for ODRL rights metadata), from any of the system's licensing models, will be applied by default to resources on upload.
-See Licences section. - The number of records that should be returned for a single OAI list request.
-The default is 1000.

-- The maximum basket size below which a user can export their entire My Basket contents.
+- The default language for the system.
+Default is "English" - Which licence pattern (metadata template for ODRL rights metadata), from any of the system's licensing models, will be applied by default to resources on upload.
+Licences are now deprecated and this section is only available for backward compatibility. - The number of records that should be returned for a single OAI list request.
+The default is 1000. - The maximum basket size below which a user can export their entire My Basket contents.
 The default is 100MB. - Whether or not metadata at any level of a content package is searched.
-The default is "No", in which case only metadata in the package manifest is searched. - The URL for your local intraLibrary installation (used for generating Public URLs and so on, when a user hasn't logged in, e.g. when SRU/SRW searching is used). - The Browse entry page.
+The default is "no", in which case only metadata in the package manifest is searched.
+If searching for metadata stored at the resource or sub-manifest levels of packages is required then this should be set to "yes". - The Application URL for your intraLibrary installation (used for generating Public URLs and so on, when a user hasn't logged in, e.g. when SRU/SRW searching is used).
+Should be the URL of this instance of intraLibrary.
+Should not have a closing "/", e.g. http://demonstrator.intralibrary.com". - The Browse entry page.
 The page that appears the when the browse view is selected.
 This is set, by default, to an intraLibrary page, browseentry.jsp, which describes how to use the system.
 However it can be set to any URL and the relevant page will be displayed when the browse view is selected.
 This can, for example, be used as an information page to provide recent repository news. - The Search entry page.
-Similar to the Browse ntry page but this is the page that appears when Advanced Search is selected.
+Similar to the Browse entry page but this is the page that appears when Advanced Search is selected.
 The default, searchentry.jsp can be replaced by any URL.
 Note that these pages can be set back to the default values at any time.

-10.5.
+11.5.
 Tech Summary